On this page

 Phase 2, open-label.
 Trend toward cognitive improvement but between-group difference not significant.
 Open-label design limits interpretation.

-- [10]Meta-analysis authors.
-“Body composition, hepatic fat, metabolic, and safety outcomes of tesamorelin in HIV-associated lipodystrophy: a meta-analysis of randomized controlled trials.”
+- [10]Badran AS, Helal A, Shata KS, Ayesh H. “Body composition, hepatic fat, metabolic, and safety outcomes of Tesamorelin, a GHRH analogue, in HIV-associated lipodystrophy: A meta-analysis of randomized controlled trials.”
 Obes Res Clin Pract.
 2026.
-PubMedSystematic review
+20(1):2-12 DOI PubMedSystematic review

 - [13]Ishida J, Saitoh M, Ebner N, Springer J, Anker SD, von Haehling S. “Growth hormone secretagogues: history, mechanism of action, and clinical development.”
 JCSM Rapid Commun.
 2020.
 3(1):25-37 DOIReview